anndrox/brew-web/README.md

 - **Import:**
   Upload `.sql` via `/admin`
-  ⏳ Import runs in the background with countdown and refresh
+  ⏳ Import runs in the background with a status page.
+  If restoring older backups, schema fixes (columns/constraints) are applied automatically.
+If the dump references unknown Alembic revisions, the importer will still complete and patch required tables/columns.

 - Safe for `docker compose down -v && up --build` cycles